 Students have a right to a prompt and fair resolution of a complaint or grievance involving allegations of inappropriate behavior by other TTUHSC students or personnel.
 Policies and procedures exist for the following areas of student complaints:

 - General or academic misconduct of a student

 - Student records

 - Employment at TTUHSC

 Processing Complaints or Appeals

 Students are encouraged to bring their concerns to the designated student affairs officer of their school.
 For the GSBS, the student affairs officer is our Assistant Dean, Pamela Johnson.
 The deans of the schools have final authority in resolving disputes related to academic issues.
 Every effort should be made to resolve complaints against school personnel at the school level.
-If the complaint is about personnel or services at the institutional level, the student is advised to contact the TTUHSC Office of Student Services in accordance with the institutional-level student complaint procedures available here.
+If the complaint is about personnel or services at the institutional level, the student is advised to contact the TTUHSC Office of Student Affairs in accordance with the institutional-level student complaint procedures available here.

 There's more to your GSBS experience than just being in the classroom or lab.
 By getting involved with student organizations and associations, you'll become connected, build a community, and strengthen your resume.
 For a complete list of available student organizations & associations, please click here.